offendingcommit/valdris/Lore/Architect Technology.md

 ### Harmonic Crystals

-The most ubiquitous [[Architect Ruins|Architect]] artifacts, these crystalline structures appear in every major ruin and countless minor sites.
-They range from thumbnail-sized resonators to tower-sized arrays like those in the [[Singing Spires of Kelathon]].
+The most ubiquitous [Architect](Architect%20Ruins.md) artifacts, these crystalline structures appear in every major ruin and countless minor sites.
+They range from thumbnail-sized resonators to tower-sized arrays like those in the [Singing Spires of Kelathon](Singing%20Spires%20of%20Kelathon.md).

 **Common Properties**:
 - Store and transmit various forms of energy